FlavScents AInsights Entry: Coffee Furanone (CAS: 3188-00-9)

 9. Confidence & Data Quality Notes

 The data on coffee furanone is well-established, with comprehensive sensory and regulatory information available.
-Industry practices are well-documented, though specific numeric thresholds are less frequently reported.
-Known data gaps include detailed toxicological studies, which are generally inferred from broader compound classes.
+Industry practices are well-documented, although specific numeric thresholds for sensory perception are less frequently reported.
+Regulatory frameworks are harmonized across major regions, with no significant ambiguities.

 Citation hooks: FlavScents